li9i/cbgl/README.md

 ## Launch

-Before launching your robot, cbgl, etc, you will need to
+Before launching your robot, `cbgl`, etc, you will need to

 - export the map of your environment, say `map_x.pgm`, into a .`png` file (that is `map_x.png`; `gimp` does it)
 - place `map_x.png` into `cbgl/map/`
 -  in file `configuration_files/params_cbgl.yaml`: set the `map_png_file`
 variable to point to the absolute path of `map_x.png`
-    - If you run cbgl via docker then the path needs to be expressed relative to the *container's path structure*, e.g.
+    - If you run `cbgl` via docker then the path needs to be expressed relative to the *container's path structure*, e.g.
     ```map_png_file: "/home/user_cbgl/catkin_ws/src/cbgl/map/map_x.png"```
-    - If you run cbgl via traditional means then the path needs to be expressed relative to your own machine's path structure, e.g.
+    - If you run `cbgl` via traditional means then the path needs to be expressed relative to your own machine's path structure, e.g.
     ```map_png_file: "/home/me/catkin_ws/src/cbgl/map/map_x.png"```

 ### Via Docker